CosmWasm/mesh-security-hackathon/README.md

 * `meta-staking` - a bridge between the rest of the contracts and the x/staking module to provide a consistent, friendly interface for our use case
-* `ilp` - an "IlLiquidity Pool" contract that locks tokens and issues multiple claims to other consumers, who can all slash that stake and eventually release their claim
+* `ilp` - an "Illiquidity Pool" contract that locks tokens and issues multiple claims to other consumers, who can all slash that stake and eventually release their claim
 * `mesh-provider` - IBC-enabled contract that issues claims on an ILP and speaks IBC to a consumer
 * `mesh-consumer` - an IBC-enabled contract that receives messages from `ibc-provider` and